uhhKnife/xbWatson-.NET-8.0/README.md

 ## Features
 - Modernized for .NET 8.0 and WinForms
 - Compatible with modern Windows versions
-- Intended for use with Xbox 360 developer consoles for log monitoring and debugging
+- Intended for use with Xbox 360 developer/rgh/jtag consoles for log monitoring and debugging

 ## Notes
 - Based on the original xbWatson tool bundled with the Xbox 360 XDK.